 A promissory note not only reiterates to each party that the loan is just that — a loan, and not a gift.
 But it also provides clear proof to the IRS that you aren’t gifting money.

 To decide not to charge interest to your loved ones is noble.
 But if you’re lending more than $14,000, the IRS might consider your loan a gift anyway, subjecting the full amount to the gift tax.

 If you are charging interest, you’ll likely need to report the interest you earn to the IRS.
-This is because all loans — among loved ones or lenders, domestic or international — are subject to the same interest-related rules.
+This is because all loans — whether between among loved ones or lenders, domestic or international — are subject to the same interest-related rules.

 These rules can be complicated to untangle.
 If you’re unsure about the tax implications on your specific loan, discuss it with your accountant ahead of time.

 Even under existing US rules and regulations, you have a lot of freedom in establishing how you’d like to be paid back.